aalbaali/aalbaali.github.io/posts/2023/05/28-reference-frames-and-transforms.md

 A reference frame, denoted $\mathcal{F}$, is a set of orthogonal physical unit vectors.
 The frame can be attached to a rigid body such that it rotates with the rigid body.
-However, the reference frame does *not* have a notion of "position", which could be a confusing concept, especially that the frames are often drawn with an "origin".
+However, the reference frame does *not* have a notion of "position" or "displacement", which could be a confusing concept, especially that it's common to refer to a frame's "origin" (e.g., [ROS' tf library](https://wiki.ros.org/tf/Tutorials)).
-What's usually meant to be communicated is "the position of some point $a$ with respect to another point $b$, resolved in frame $\mathcal{F}_{a}$".
+What's usually meant to be communicated is "the displacement of some point $a$ with respect to another point $b$, resolved in frame $\mathcal{F}_{a}$".

 For example, the vector from point $w$ to point $p$ is represented using a *physical vector* $\underrightarrow{r}^{pw}$.
 \figenv{Physical vector in the physical space.}{/assets/frames-and-transforms/frames_physical_vector.svg}{width:30%;}